johnolinda/relationships-small-group-study/04-two-foundation-stones.md

 **DISCUSSION QUESTION:** *If it is God who has determined our backgrounds, how should we see and treat the differences between us?
 (We need to respect and appreciate those differences)*

-God has specifically and personally determined the details of each of our lives.
-When I look at you I need to see God's hand perfectly writing your story.
-The person you are and the responses you make to life have been shaped by his sovereign choices and your responses to the story he has written for you.
+God has determined the details of each of our lives.
+When I look at you I need to see God writing your story.
+God's sovereign choices and your responses to the story he has written for you have shaped who you are.

 He determined that you would be part of the customs and culture of a certain ethnic group.
-He planned that you would be shaped by living in a certain geographical setting.
-He determined that you would live in a particular family, with all its powerfully influential values and rules, spoken and unspoken.
+He planned that you would live in a certain geographical setting.
+He determined that you would live in a particular family.
+A family with influential values and rules, spoken and unspoken.

-He also determined that you would be involved in relationships and situations outside your home that would have a powerful influence on everything you do.
+He determined that you would be in relationships and situations that would influence everything you do.
 A relationship is the intersection of the stories of two people.
-The problem is that an awful lot of carnage takes place at this intersection.

-If I fail to honor God's sovereignty in the influences he has placed in your life and the way those influences have shaped you, I will attempt to take God's place and clone you into my image.
+The problem is that an awful lot of problems happen at this intersection.
+If I fail to honor God's sovereign influences in your life and the way those influences have shaped you, I will try to take God's place and change you into my image.
 I will tend to think my way is better than your way.

 Are you frustrated with someone in your life?
 Are you trying to reshape that person to fit into your personal preferences?